skirtles-code/create-vue-lib/packages/docs/src/dist-files.md

 Some features of this build:
 - The file is not minified.
 The bundler will be expected to handle that.
 - The global `__DEV__` variable will depend on the bundler's value for `process.env.NODE_ENV`.
-- SFCs will be compiled in production mode.
+- SFCs will be compiled in production mode, without `prodDevtools: true`.

-From a bundler's perspective, the only significant difference between this build and the `<name>.esm.dev.mjs` build is that `.vue` files are built in production mode.
+From a bundler's perspective, the only significant difference between this build and the `<name>.esm.dev.mjs` build is that `.vue` files are built without `prodDevtools: true`.
 If you aren't using `.vue` files in your library code then this file can be used in both development and production.
 That would be similar to libraries like Vue core, Vue Router and Pinia, which just have an `esm-bundler` build, with no distinction between `dev` and `prod`.
 In that scenario, `<name>.esm.dev.mjs` is only used in the browser, so it could be renamed to something like `<name>.esm-browser.dev.js`.

 ### `<name>.global.dev.js` and `<name>.global.prod.js`